 These integrations can be tricky, you need to make sure that the information comes through in the right format and into a place that makes sense for your business.

 But that’s the beauty of an OpenCRM system, you can tweak and tailor it to fit your business.

-And there’s my second benefit to CRM integrations: being able to bring unique data in and finding the perfect home for it.
+And here’s another benefit to integrations with OpenCRM: being able to bring unique data in and find the perfect home for it.

 Let’s go through an example.
 Say you run a custom bicycle manufacturing company.
 You use your CRM to manage your prospecting, sales, follow-up marketing, and customer service requests.
 But the actual customisation…well, that’s handled by a bespoke bit of software that is linked up to your raw materials suppliers.
 You can’t get rid of it!
 It’s vital to your business!

 So instead, whenever an order is completed and the information is entered into the bespoke tool, it gets zipped over to your CRM system.
 That data is then added to custom fields, linked directly to your Contact record.

 The data is at your fingertips, but your supply chain process hasn’t changed and you’re still building bikes that your customers love.
 Pretty cool right?

 And with OpenCRM integrating with seriously good apps such as Zapier, connecting that bespoke data with your CRM system is super simple.
 Not to mention powerful.
 With OpenCRM’s architecture being designed with customisation in mind, all of that industry-specific data can be pulled through and presented to your team in a way that makes sense!